mschertenleib/neural_image/README.md

         -o, --output <output>
                     The output image (PNG)

-        -p, --progress <directory>
-                    Save output images at each epoch.
-From the given directory, the images will be stored in a nested directory with a timestamp name

         -a, --arch <layer_sizes>
                     Sizes of the network layers (includes the input size but excludes the output size)